Ebenezer Avery House: Move and restoration

-In 1970, the Ebenezer Avery House was in danger of being torn down to construct apartments and it was purchased by R. Stanton Avery.
-R. Stanton Avery purchased the property with the intention of turning it over to the Avery Memorial Association.
-Edwin Park, an architect, assessed the house as in need of extensive reconstruction and the association discussed the plan to move the house to Fort Griswold Battlefield State Park.
-A meeting held on the association on July 24, 1971, was held to discuss the movement plan which involved disassembling and reassembling the house at its new location.
+In 1970, the Ebenezer Avery House was in danger of being torn down to construct apartments and R. Stanton Avery purchased it with the intention of turning it over to the Avery Memorial Association.
+Architect Edwin Park assessed the house as in need of extensive reconstruction, and the association discussed the plan to move it to Fort Griswold Battlefield State Park.
+The association held a meeting on July 24, 1971 to discuss the movement plan which involved disassembling and reassembling the house at its new location.
 The project to move the house was a shared cost between R. Stanton Avery and the Avery Memorial Association.
 By the 1972 meeting, the total cost of the relocation was $43,000 and the act provoked interest from the State of Connecticut.
 The house was donated to the State of Connecticut for use as a historic house museum.

 In 1973, the association debated over the sale of land to cover costs of restoring and maintaining the Ebenezer Avery House.
-The total cost of the move was listed at $80,000 with an expected $3000 per year and the intention was to serve have enough income generated by interest to cover the cost of the house.
-The Association owned 1.3 acres, but would reserve the .3 acre upon which the Avery Monument is located.
-In May 1975, the Ebenezer Avery House was opened after being restored to its "original condition" and filled with period items including Lieutenant Ebenezer Avery's sword, a cousin of Ensign Ebenezer Avery, killed in the Battle of Groton Heights.
-According to Leary, bricks from the Fitz-John Winthrop house, located in Bluff Point State Park were reclaimed and used to reconstruct the chimney of the Ebenezer Avery House.
-Fitz-John Winthrop's house was a sixteen-room mansion that fell into disrepair before being destroyed by a fire in 1962.
+The total cost of the move was listed at $80,000, and the intention was to have enough income generated by interest to cover the cost of the house.
+In May 1975, the Ebenezer Avery House was opened after being restored to its "original condition" and filled with period items, including Lieutenant Ebenezer Avery's sword, a cousin of Ensign Ebenezer Avery killed in the Battle of Groton Heights.
+According to Leary, bricks from the Fitz-John Winthrop house in Bluff Point State Park were reclaimed and used to reconstruct the chimney of the Ebenezer Avery House.
+Fitz-John Winthrop's house was a 16 room mansion that fell into disrepair before being destroyed by a fire in 1962.

-As of 2014, the Ebenezer Avery House is opened from Memorial Day weekend through Labor Day weekend from 12:00 p.m. to 4:00 p.m. on Fridays, Saturdays and Sundays.
+The Ebenezer Avery House is opened from Memorial Day weekend through Labor Day weekend from 12:00 p.m. to 4:00 p.m. on Fridays, Saturdays, and Sundays.